Jiuhe2020/python-api-challenge/README.md

   <img src="https://github.com/Jiuhe2020/python-api-challenge/blob/master/images/Southern_Wind_Lat.png" height="50%" width="50%">
 </p>

- - To optimize the code, write a function that creates the linear regression plots.
+- To optimize the code, write a function that creates the linear regression plots

 ## VacationPy
 Use jupyter-gmaps and the Google Places API to plan future vacations based on preferred weather conditions.
 - Create a heat map that displays the humidity for every city from WeatherPy.